-SUMMARY OF THE 3/2 AND 4/2 COOPERATIVE ENGINEERING PROGRAMS
+SUMMARY OF THE 4/2 COOPERATIVE ENGINEERING PROGRAM

-Dr. Tariq Gilani is coordinator of the Cooperative Engineering programs.
-The following document describes the 3/2 and 4/2 Cooperative Engineering Programs.
+Dr. Tariq Gilani is coordinator of the Cooperative Engineering program.
+The following document describes the 4/2 Cooperative Engineering Programs.
 Further information regarding these programs is available from Dr. Gilani.

 I. Introduction